Viridia Capital

 Unified Order Router

 Single Python/Node layer abstracting BingX, Binance, Kraken (and Deribit via Engineer 1).
 Accepts a trade plan from L3, translates to exchange-specific params via ccxt, sends, monitors fills, handles retries.
-Every order written to the orders table at every state transition.
+Sam owns the core OMS; Engineer 1 supports order-routing implementation, adapter edge cases, and Deribit routing.
+Every order is written to the orders table at every state transition.

 Build